 These Cream Cheese Chicken Pillows are a family favorite, and I thought I should share the recipe with you all!
-This was one of my favorite meals my mom made growing up (although we always called them chicken packets), and I think a lot of you will love this crescent roll chicken as well.
+This was one of my favorite meals my mom made growing up, we always called them chicken packets, and I think a lot of you will love these cream cheese chicken crescent rolls, as well.

 It’s actually pretty easy to see why these are so good, you are taking buttery crescent rolls, filling them with chicken that’s been mixed with cream cheese, and dipping them in butter!
 They are rich and savory.
 They are also filling!
 This comfort food recipe is great for hungry families that need something that will keep people satisfied.
 There’s a great amount of protein, carbs, and fat to do the job!
-Chicken packets, chicken crescent rolls, chicken pillows, whatever the name-- they sure are good!
+I have heard them called different things, chicken packets, chicken crescent rolls, chicken pillows, whatever the name-- they sure are good!